HRMS Software Development: A Step-by-Step Guide

 There are several ways to work with documentation.
 On the one hand, you can try to create the requirements yourself.

-And on the other hand, what happens much more often, the team in cooperation with you will make the requirements.
+On the other hand, what happens much more often is that the team, in cooperation with you, will make the requirements.

 The second option will be more development-friendly and streamline the creation of software solutions.